Shreyas-Bhat/Intro-to-ml-dl/Week1/Assignment1/readme.md

 # Assignment 1
 If you dont have your github account, Sign UP :)

-Open the course repository. [link of the repo](https://github.com/Shreyas-Bhat/Intro-to-ml-dl) !
-You will see a fork button in the upper right corner of the webpage, clicking on that button will create a copy of the existing repo which you can edit.
-You will be uploading your solved assignments on that repo.
+Open the course repository. [link of the repository](https://github.com/Shreyas-Bhat/Intro-to-ml-dl) !
+You will see a fork button in the upper right corner of the webpage, clicking on that button will create a copy of the existing repository which you can edit.
+You will be uploading your solved assignments on that repository.

 Open the assignment.ipynb in colab or [click here](https://colab.research.google.com/github/abhi-glitchhg/Intro-to-ml-dl/blob/assignment_1/Week1/Assignment1/Assignment1.ipynb)